anastaseleon/ABC_Analysis/README.md

 2. Data Classification: Classifying inventory items based on their consumption value and frequency.
 3. Visualization: Using Power BI to visualize and interpret the classification results.

-For a detailed step-by-step guide on the methodology, refer to the corresponding section in our [Medium article](https://medium.com/@anastaseleon/abc-analysis-on-the-adventure-works-dataset-using-sql-and-power-bi-6b22aeebe678).
+For a detailed step-by-step guide on the methodology, refer to the corresponding section in my [Medium article](https://medium.com/@anastaseleon/abc-analysis-on-the-adventure-works-dataset-using-sql-and-power-bi-6b22aeebe678).

 ## The Impact of ABC Analysis